LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 21.3)
 * Update GWT plugin to remove deprecated gwtCompile configuration
 * Update NpmRun plugin to declare a more generic gen directory as output
+* Use default `libs` output directory for jar files and put external libs into separate directory before copying to `explodedModule/libs` for better Gradle optimization
 * (incubating) Add ability to generate jars.txt from the build
   * Add `BuildUtils.addExternalDependency` method for declaring dependencies to be included in the `jars.txt` file
   * Modify `WriteDependenciesFile` to also write a new jars.txt file if `addExternalDependency` has been used